portrai-io/spatialspm/README.md

 1. Clone the repository: `git clone https://github.com/example/spatialspm-app.git`
 2. Install dependencies: `pip install -r requirements.txt`
-3. Open the `Imagizer_hvg_example.py` file for an example implementation.
-4. Customize input parameters and paths for your ST dataset.
+3. Download ST data to './Buzzi_HemeHpx' from GSE182127 as a sample data
-5. Run the script: `python Imagizer_hvg_example.py`
+4. Run the script: `python Imagizer_hvg_example.ipynb`

 Refer to the documentation or contact the SpatialSPM App developers for further assistance.